owenatvuzix/QuickJira/README.md

 # QuickJira
-AutoIt script to speed up common Jira tasks
+AutoIt script to speed up common Jira tasks, configured for Vuzix Jira instance and the Support project by default

 Dependencies: